 - Dentrix charting and diagnostic services

 - Non-surgical gum disease therapy

 We invite you to experience excellent preventive dentistry, cosmetic dentistry, and restorative dentistry right here in Tyler, TX.
 With a strong focus on patient care, comfort, and education, Dr. Dennis Stansbury and our team look forward to building a lasting relationship with you and your family.
 From cleanings and checkups to porcelain veneers and relaxing sedation for anxious patients, our comprehensive services are designed to meet the diverse needs of our patients.

 Call our Tyler dental office today at (903) 508-4207 if you would like to schedule an appointment for gum disease therapy or to learn more.
 Dr. Stanbury sees patients from across east Texas, including those from Mineola, Lindale, Flint, Kilgore, and the surrounding Texas communities.
-If this will be your first appointment with Dennis E. Stansbury, DDS, please take a moment to briefly review the helpful information that we have listed on our new patient page.
+If this will be your first appointment at Stansbury Dental, please take a moment to briefly review the helpful information that we have listed on our new patient page.

 Dr. Stansbury and our team are ready to help you fight gum disease.
 Before you make an appointment with us, however, it is understandable if you have some questions that you would like to have answered.
 That is why we have put together the following list of FAQs.
 If you don’t see the information you were hoping for, please give us a call so we can personally assist you.